lightward/mechanic-tasks/docs/add-fulfillment-tracking-when-an-order-is-tagged/README.md

 Configure this tag with mappings of two-character country codes to tracking companies, and tracking URL templates.
 Both companies and URL templates support a default value as well, which will be used for orders that don't have a mapped country in the task's configuration.
 When an order is tagged, this task will apply the appropriate values to each fulfillment that has a tracking number.

 If "Notify customers" is enabled, this task will request that Shopify send a notification email when the fulfillment update is processed.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/add-fulfillment-tracking-when-an-order-is-tagged), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/add-fulfillment-tracking-when-an-order-is-tagged.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).